 Introduction & Context

-Ohmic heating, also known as Joule heating or electrical resistance heating, is a process where an alternating electric current is passed through a conductive food product or fluid.
-As the current flows through the material, the internal electrical resistance generates thermal energy directly within the product.
-This method is highly valued in process engineering for its rapid, uniform heating capabilities, which minimize the thermal degradation often associated with conventional heat exchangers.
-It is primarily utilized in the food industry for the pasteurization and sterilization of viscous or particulate-laden fluids, as well as in chemical processing where precise temperature control is required.
+Ohmic heating, also known as Joule heating or electrical resistance heating, is a process where an alternating electric current is passed through a conductive food product or fluid; the resulting internal electrical resistance generates thermal energy directly within the product, providing rapid and uniform heating that minimizes thermal degradation.
+Understanding the lethality distribution during ohmic heating is essential for optimizing pasteurization and sterilization outcomes in both food and chemical processing applications.

 Methodology & Formulas